 A DWP overpayment letter can affect your weekly income straight away if deductions start.
 Check the calculation, challenge errors quickly, and protect essential bills before agreeing repayments.

-This guide was last checked on 26 April 2026 against official court, government, regulator, or legislation sources listed on this page.
+This guide was last checked on 11 July 2026 against the official sources listed on this page.

 - A DWP overpayment is money the Department for Work and Pensions says you received but were not entitled to.
 It may be recovered from benefits, wages, or through other collection routes.